-Perhaps four to six World Service Representatives will be sent to the conference from each geographic division, funded from the unified budget of world services.
+A group of Fellowship Representatives will be sent to the conference from each geographic entity, funded from the unified budget of world services.
 There would be no alternates, and terms would be staggered so that there are always new representatives and those more experienced serving at the same time.
 They should all come to the conference empowered to fully engage in discussions and decisions in a spirit of partnership and in pursuit of the worldwide unity of NA.
-Their primary allegiance will be to the worldwide fellowship, not their particular geographic division.
-They will be responsible to communicate in both directions between world services and their geographic division, bringing their unique perspective to both as advocates for our common welfare.
+They view themselves as serving the NA groups worldwide, not just their particular geographic entity.
+They will be responsible to communicate in both directions between world services and their geographic entity, bringing their unique perspective to both as advocates for our common welfare.
+While Fellowship Representatives are world level trusted servants, they remain accountable to the geographic entities who sent them, and may be recalled and replaced by those entities at any time.

-Between conferences, World Service Representatives serve as a communications conduit, and also may serve on one ad hoc committee or focus group at a time.
+Between conferences, Fellowship Representatives serve as a communications conduit, and also may serve on one ad hoc committee or focus group at a time.
 Along with the World Pool, they are available to be selected for these positions by the Human Resources Panel when such positions become available.